ravan-muradzada/Eolymp-problems/0_README.md

 # Eolymp-problems
-You can see solutions of some eolymp problems here..
+You can see solutions to some eolymp problems here.